-- The LEMP algorithm can be useful for faster solving of system equation for 2D structures. - ☐ LEMP accuracy compared to the Generalized Eigenvalue process is good. - Alternative 2D model construction should be used before employing LEMP algorithm to solve the system equation.
+- The LEMP algorithm can be useful for faster solving of system equation for 2D structures because of large matrix size. - LEMP accuracy compared to the Generalized Eigenvalue procedure is good. - Alternative 2D model construction should be used before employing LEMP algorithm to solve the system equation.